 - Share a message of why you think knowing your neighbours is important.

-- Share a message of why you think social connection is important for older people.
+- Share a message of why you think social connection is important for children and young people.

 - Download our Neighbour Day selfie sign, take a photo with it, and share the photo with us on our social media networks.